-Logo

 This might also interest you

-A postdoc and a female scientist in a lab
+A female postdoc in a laboratory

 A female junior research group leader with her team